iamjoncannon/ReactBoil/PEP.md

 }
 ```

-Inside the babel config file:
+Inside the babel config file (I always forget this one):

 ```json
 {